Skip to content

 Professional Dispositions and Ethics

-“As noted in this Learning Community article, the Framework for Professional Dispositions and Ethics is being built to deliver a comprehensive, integrated, research-based model that empowers opportunity for coaching supports geared toward the professional dispositions and ethics required for our students to be successful educators and leaders in their communities, “ said Pack.
+“As noted in this article, A Framework for Professional Dispositions and Ethics has been built to deliver a comprehensive, integrated, research-based model that empowers opportunity for coaching supports geared toward the professional dispositions and ethics required for our students to be successful educators and leaders in their communities, “ said Pack.
 “Through faculty training and development, and curriculum integration our faculty can model and coach students toward success.”

 Character Core

-WGU has a long-standing commitment to Social Emotional Learning and Mental Wellness under the leadership of Hilary Simon, Senior Manager of Social Emotional Learning (SEL) at WGU.
+WGU has a long-standing commitment to Social and Emotional Learning (SEL).
 SEL is a lifelong process of developing skills that contribute to academic and career success, and overall individual and collective well-being.
 The five domains of SEL are Self Awareness, Self-Management, Interpersonal Communication, Executive Function, and Social Awareness.
 These domains can be applied in the lives of students, faculty, and staff across work, home, communities, and schools.
 Visit this page for helpful SEL resources.

 Diversity, Equity, and Inclusion